 Lymington is a lively hub.
 It has a very distinctive centre with many independents (such as Elliotts of Lymington for designer fashion) as well as a strong smattering of top quality names (including Musto and Waitrose).
 A tasty range of eateries includes cafes, pubs and restaurants – check out two good tapas bars, Elderflower on Quay Hill (the chef is ex-Chewton Glen) and stylish Stanwells House Hotel.
 And every Saturday the High Street is taken over by a proper, old-fashioned market with everything from fresh fruit and vegetables to flowers and plants, fashion to fishing equipment, and vintage collectables to artisan food producers.

-Occupying a rare, elevated rural position surrounded by open fields and adjacent to the Lymington River, this stunning late Edwardian country house benefitting from two detached 'income generating' lodges.
-Lawned gardens extend to approximately 1.1 acres with a circular terrace ideal for entertaining.
+Occupying a rare, elevated rural position surrounded by open fields and adjacent to the Lymington River, this stunning six bedroom, four bathroom, late Edwardian country house benefits from two detached 'income generating' lodges.
+The Cottage has two bedrooms and a bathroom and The Barn has one bedroom and bathroom.
+The whole is presented immaculate condition and enjoys well-planned, light and spacious living areas.
+Lawned gardens extend to approximately 1.1 acres with a circular terrace which is ideal for alfresco dining.
 Non-Domestic EPC: E

 Spencers Lymington Office

 74 High Street